mashu3/tkface/README.md

 **Initial Date Behavior**: When no `year` and `month` parameters are specified, both `DateEntry` and `DateFrame` automatically use the current date as the initial value.
 You can also explicitly set the initial date using the `year` and `month` parameters.

+**Navigation Features**: The calendar widgets include intuitive navigation features:
+- Click on the year/month header to switch to year selection mode (3x4 month grid)
+- Click on a month in year selection mode to switch to that month
+- Use arrow buttons to navigate between months/years
+- All navigation maintains the selected date and theme settings

 ```python
 import tkinter as tk
 import tkface